 - 1. The keyword FRAGMENTATION (default value Lund), steers whether the fragmentation is on (right now only handled by an interface to Pythia [25]), indicated by Lund), or not (Off).
-In the next release, a modified version of the cluster fragmentation model [38] will be made available as well. - The parameters of the Lund string fragmentation are set in the file specified by LUND_FILE (default is Lund.dat).
+In the next release, a modified version of the cluster fragmentation model [38] will be made available as well. - 2.
+The parameters of the Lund string fragmentation are set in the file specified by LUND_FILE (default is Lund.dat).
 The coarse features of the string breakup in the Lund model are characterized by three parameters, Lund-a through PARJ(41) (data file value: 0.431), Lund-b through PARJ(42) (data file value: 0.878), and Lund-σ through PARJ(21) (data file value: 0.336).
 More Pythia parameters can be added to the Lund.dat file using the Pythia nomenclature in the commonblocks, e.g. MSTJ(11) for changing the fragmentation function for heavy quarks.
-In particular, particle decays may be enabled or disabled using the switch MDCYKF(<kfcode>,1), which is actually resolved to MDCY(PYCOMP(<kfcode>),1) during the initialisation of SHERPA.
+Please note that you cannot disable particle decays here.
+Use the stable flag in Hadron.dat instead. - 3.
+The treatment of hadron and τ decays is specified by DECAYMODEL, allowed values are either Lund (the default), in which case Pythia performs all hadron decays, or Hadrons, which makes the HADRONS++ module performing some decays (τ at the moment).
+Specifics for this setting can be found in Sec.
+4.3.
+There are three options in Fragmentation.dat that can be specified to initialise the HADRONS++ module.
+These are: